 How the complaints process works

-- mediate the complaint
+- Attempt informal resolution of the complaint

-More information can be found on the Complaint process section on the Office of the Legal Services Commissioner’s website.
+More information can be found on the complaint process section on the Office of the Legal Services Commissioner’s website.

 For further details see the Professional Standards Department's Complaints Process Information Brochure.